 How to decide between employee supplemental and term life insurance

-• Coverage needs: Check your financial situation, including debts, dependents and long-term plans.
+- Coverage needs: Check your financial situation, including debts, dependents and long-term plans.
 How much coverage do you need to protect your loved ones and meet your financial obligations?
-In asking yourself these questions, you may find that more than basic group life insurance is required.
-In this case, you'll want to consider more life insurance to bridge the gap.
+In asking yourself these questions, you may find that you need more than basic group life insurance.
+If so, you'll want to consider more life insurance to bridge the gap.

-• Portability: Can you take your employee supplemental life policy with you if you switch employers?
+- Portability: Can you take your employee supplemental life policy with you if you change jobs?
+Or, can you convert the employer-provided policy into one that you own?
 If you expect to change employers, portability is an important feature to consider.
 Term life insurance allows you to be protected no matter your employment status.

-• Long-term coverage needs: If it's renewed and you stay employed, employee supplemental life insurance can stay in force.
-Term life insurance is set coverage for a specific duration or age.
-It's important to compare these options with the long term needs you want to protect.
+- Long-term coverage needs: If it's renewed and you stay employed, employee supplemental life insurance can stay in force.
+Term life insurance is set coverage for a specific period.
+It's important to compare these options with the long-term needs you want to protect.

-• Health status: Employee supplemental life insurance is often offered as a group policy, which may not require underwriting.
-But term life insurance usually requires a medical exam, and any health issues, or lack thereof, will affect your premium.
-Understanding the potential effects of health is essential to making a long-term life insurance decision.
+- Health status: Employee supplemental life insurance is often offered as a group policy, which may not require underwriting.
+But term life insurance usually requires a medical exam, and any health issues will affect your premium.
+Understanding the potential effects of your health on the policy is essential when making a long-term life insurance decision.

 You may benefit from having both term life insurance and employee supplemental life insurance.
 It's not necessary to choose just one.
 That's why evaluating your needs and priorities is essential before deciding.